Agunderman10/Word-of-the-Day/README.md

 # Word-of-the-Day-App

 # To-Do
-* Make a button that will let users generate a new word
 * Fix the UI, cause rn it's a disaster
 * Fix UX issue where the word information takes a few seconds to show up.
 Something to distract the user with...